 All Protests shall be filed in writing with the Assistant General Manager, Santa Cruz Metropolitan Transit District, 370 Encinal Street, Suite 100, Santa Cruz, CA 95060 No other location shall be acceptable.
-The DISTRICT will respond in detail to each substantive issue raised in the protest.
-The Assistant General Manager shall make a determination on the protest normally within ten (10) working days from receipt of protest.
+The DISTRICT will respond in detail to each substantive issue raised in the protest The Assistant General Manager shall make a determination on the protest normally within ten (10) working days from receipt of protest.
 Any decision rendered by the Assistant General Manager may be appealed to the Board of Directors.
 The Protester has the right within five (5) working days of receipt of determination to file an appeal restating the basis of the protest and the grounds of the appeal.
-In the appeal, the Protester shall only be permitted to raise factual information previously provided in the protest or discovered subsequent to the Assistant General Manager's decision and directly related to the grounds of the protest.
+In the appeal, the Protester shall only be permitted to raise factual information previously provided in the protest.
 The Board of Directors has the authority to make a final determination and the Board of Director's decision shall constitute the DISTRICT's final administrative remedy.